Skip to content

 Prompt to give your agent

-"I am on my first real vibe-coding session.
-Project: [describe project] Current goal: [describe one small feature]
+"I am on my first real AI-agent coding session.
+Project: [describe project] Current goal: [describe one small feature] Tooling available: [Claude Code / Cursor / Codex / editor agent / terminal agent / browser preview / database / deployment] Model available: [current model if known]

 Before changing code: